vijilAI/chain_of_guidance/README.md

-# ConsistencyTuning
+# chain_of_guidance
 **Improving Consistency in Large Language Models through Chain of Guidance**

-ConsistencyTuning is a framework for enhancing the consistency of large language models by leveraging our proposed **Chain of Guidance** prompting technique and fine-tuning methodologies.
-This approach is designed to benchmark and improve the consistency of LLMs.
+`chain_of_guidance` is a framework for enhancing the consistency of large language models by leveraging our proposed **Chain of Guidance** prompting technique and fine-tuning methodologies.

 ---